timothyhull/breadpool-self-eval/docs/index.md

             - Awareness of earned passes within my zone of responsibility, including player details.
                 - Communicating earned pass information to JRs whenever necessary.
             - Frequent communication with my OPR peers to ensure our collective positioning and ability to observe game actions is optimal.
-            - Non-verbal communication with players reporting to and returning from the penalty box to help ensure they enter and exit the track safely and avoid contact with officials.
+            - Clear and proactive non-verbal communication with players reporting to and returning from the penalty box to help ensure they enter and exit the track safely and avoid contact with officials.
             - Lateral movement skills that allow me to predominantly face my entire body toward the pack, giving me the best possible view of the pack and allowing me to rapidly accelerate and decelerate in any direction at any time.

         === "My Areas for Growth :material-cursor-default-click:"